 This new cohort steps onto the field with some training in accounting and valuation, but each member is otherwise a blank slate.
 At this level, the most efficient way to learn the initial craft of investing is to find a mentor.
 This is what Robert Greene has called the “apprenticeship” stage, and the person you are apprenticed to is extremely impactful.

 I have observed that people who begin on the sell-side or in mutual funds seem to retain that initial frame on how markets work for much of their careers.
 Years after working at Fidelity, an analyst will still refer to “sector rotation” as an explanation for why one set of stocks is ascendant, whereas someone who began their career at Goldman Sachs would never think of sector rotation as a useful concept.
-Learning how to model and value companies, to diligence and interview industry sources and management teams, and to identify, with the help of a mentor, the key drivers of a company or a stock.
+Learning how to model and value companies, to diligence and interview industry sources and management teams, and to identify, with the help of a mentor, the key drivers of a company or a stock are all important skills to learn during this stage.

 Level 2: Expert — Playing the Game You Were Taught